andrewrk/genesis/README.md

  * sample rate, aka frames per second
  * channel count. mono, stereo, surround sound, etc.

-A Project has a root Module node.
-This is the "master mixer track".
+A Project has a set of root Module nodes.
+Root Module nodes have no parents.
-From here you can trace child nodes and discover every Module.
+They typically will output to the main sound output.
+Usually a Project will have only one root Module.
+It would be the "master mixer" output.

 A Project has an ordered list of Events.
 They are indexed by frame index.
 Another way of saying this is that an Event occurs at a specific frame.